 In Table 4.3, it was described that the aims of the project "CDMRI-ECBSS" were the formulation of strategies for the national evaluation policy and its implementation methods and the development of audit evaluation skills of government officials, to enhance the sub-national level results monitoring and evaluation skills of ministry and field level officials through experimental activities and to review country program evaluation activities of "Government-UNICEF".
-All above purposes of the projects are related with the enhancement of scope and capacity building of IMED.
-Without formulation of any national evaluation policy evaluation activities will not be regarded very important.
+All above purposes of the projects are related to the enhancement of scope and capacity building of IMED.
+Without the formulation of any national evaluation policy, evaluation activities will not be regarded as very important.
 Skills development on M&E is essential for government officials to find out any faults of ongoing projects and activities.
-The project will be ended in December, 2021.
-However the financial and physical progress of the project is only 39.74% and 42% respectively which is unexpected.
+The project will end in December 2021.
+However, the financial and physical progress of the project is only 39.74% and 42% respectively which is unexpected.